JeffAbrahamson/dotfiles/README.md

 what they do doesn't sync with the way my brain works, or the way my fingers work, or my tastes at the moment.
-Probably I mostly misunderstood them, for which I offer that engineer's or scientist's apology that mixes with great respect with bull-headed determination to do something else.
-This works for me.
+Probably I mostly misunderstood them, for which I offer that engineer's or scientist's apology that mixes great respect with bull-headed determination to do something else:  this works for me.

 I have a couple design criteria that are important to me.
 My machine should be fully functional without a network connection (except for